Nathan-FiveM/qb-lock/README.md

 # Amount of time to spin and amount of time to trigger are currently held within the js I am trying to export it to lua
 # Amount and Time now work, but functioning success now doesn't go over to the export.
 # Fixed the Lockpick now ready for use, enjoy!

+CREDITS TO https://github.com/Tex27 [Tex#9999] for the UI Update